intel/ledmon/CONTRIBUTING.md

 Verification of License and Copyrights is automated on Github by [Licensing test](https://github.com/intel/ledmon/blob/main/tests/licensing.py).

-The rules for Licenses and Copyrights:
+The rules for Licenses and Copyrights are as follows:
 - Preferred comment mark should be used for file type.
 Please prefer to test or other files for examples.
 For `.c` and `.h` files, it is `//`.
 - [SPDX Licenses](https://spdx.org/licenses/) must be used:
-  - It must be on first  or in third line (only if interpreter is defined);
+  - It must be on the first or the third line (only if interpreter is defined);
   - Verification script contains set of allowed licenses for directories to avoid legal issues.
-    If you need to honour other license type, test must be extended.
+    If you need to honor other license types, tests must be extended.
 - Immediately after SPDX header Copyright lines may come.
 There are multiple Copyrights lines allowed.
 - Only Intel copyright must follow strict style check.